 An online medical encyclopedia article from the National Institute of Health.
 It describes the various conditions of being intersex and offers a helpful list of support groups for intersex people.
 It also contains links to six other related health topics, such as endocrinology.

 Well written, easy to understand information about being intersex, from the advocates at interACT Youth.
-This faq notes that intersex people are as common as natural born redheads, and addresses questions like, "Why have I never heard of intersex people before?"
+See the "Intersex 101" brochure which notes that intersex people are as common as natural born redheads, and addresses questions like, "Why have I never heard of intersex people before?"

 What is Intersex? - a 3-minute clip from the National Geographic documentary, The Gender Revolution.
 Katie Couric discusses the fetal development of intersex persons and learns about the unnecessary surgeries that have been performed on intersex babies.